 Lighthouse as basic truths

 The lighthouse in the story represents basic truths about the world.
 Unchangeable truths.
 Truths represent solid values and principles.
 They hold firm.
 They are based on truth, and we ignore and challenge them at our own risk.
 Our decisions should align with our core values and principles.
-Navigating life into this changing times a map maybe helpful but limited.
-What we need is a moral compass— a guide that will always point to the true north.
-Maybe like the star of Bethlehem guiding the Wise Men to the Messiah.
+So that navigating life

 The compass represents the eternal verities of life.
 We must develop our value system based on the “true north” principles.
 Universal belief in fairness, kindness, dignity, charity, integrity, honesty, quality, service, and patience exists.
 Think of the absurdity of trying to live a life or run a business based on the opposites of those beliefs.
 Deception, lies, theft, uselessness, mediocrity, or degradation, etc for sure doesn’t constitute a solid foundation for lasting happiness and success.
 No way.
 For the Christian believer, the compass represents the Holy Spirit who will teach us, guide us in all truth.
 The Bible says the Truth is a person. “ I am the way, the truth and the life…” John 14:6